zhawi/Generating-data/README.md

     - `GET /users/:id` to solicit user data by ID.
     - `GET /users?tag=developer` to extract users owning the "developer" tag.
     - `GET /users?state=CA` to retrieve users based in California (or any specific state).
-- **Bonus**:
-    - Embed rigorous error handling for erroneous queries or absent data.
-Implement logging mechanisms.

-### Evaluation Criteria
-1. **Code Acumen**: Pursue efficient utilization of Scala’s offerings and ensure the code is neat, comprehensible, and well-documented.
-2. **Functionality Adherence**: Every task should be impeccably executed, and API endpoints must consistently return the anticipated outputs.
-3. **Robust Error Handling**: Integrate formidable error handling within both the Scala application and the API.
-4. **Documentation Prowess**: Provide lucid guidelines on program execution, API utilization, and any underlying assumptions or prerequisites.

 By the culmination of this project, students will have acquired hands-on experience with JSON data manipulation, extensive file operations, and API development in Scala amidst real-world data volume challenges.